2022 ANNUAL SYMPOSIUM & GARDEN TOUR Charlotte, NC

 There will be a strict adherence to SBI/NewGen Box Blight prevention protocols, including the mandatory use of personal protective equipment (Tyvek shoes and pants) as needed.

 25 rooms have been blocked off in the Village Inn Motel in Lovingston, VA.
 Participants need to book their own rooms.
 Transportation will be provided to/from the Village Motel to/from the event.
 We will not provide transportation to sites other than Village Motel.

 BOXWOOD TOUR OF ITALY - Rome and the Gardens of Tuscany

-After Villa d’Este we will continue to the town of Viterbo where we will spend the night.
-Included: Breakfast and lunch.
+We will continue to near the town of Viterbo where we will spend the night.

 Return home from Florence with memories of a wonderful trip, or continue with us on an extension to Lake Maggiore where we will spend 3 nights at a lake front hotel.